daveesplana/Droodle-Bot/README.md

 # Droodle Discord Bot

-## Requirements
-- Python 3.8 or Higher
-- discord.py 2.1.0
-- googletrans 3.0.0
-- discord-py-slash-command 4.2.1

-Required packages can be installed through https://pypi.org
+Minimalistic Discord Bot

 ## License
-This Project is Licensed under MIT License - see the LICENSE.md file for details
+This Project is Licensed under Unlicense - see the LICENSE.md file for details